vajahath/generator-ts-np/README.md

 |-- .vscode
 `-- .yo-rc.json
 ```
-- Additionally when you `npm build`, a `dist/` folder will also be created with all your compiled code.
+- Additionally when you `npm run build`, a `dist/` folder will also be created with all your compiled code.
 - `media/`: All your gallery.
 - `src/`: All your source code.
 - `typings/`: All your type definitions